IRISH INDEPENDENT WEEKEND – Saturday June 16 2001

 Dawn.
 I’ve just heaved myself into the saddle.
 This morning I’m on Delta, a dark bay gelding, since Kitzamakazi’s back is sore.
 The sun is still a rising red balloon, the birds are still full throated, but the baboons have gone quiet.
 Twice during the night they woke me with their raucous, coughing barks.
 We move out from base camp in a file along the side of a wide water meadow or floodplain whose reeds and grasses are rinsed through in washes of light: white and green, jasmine and champagne.
 No chatter, since the game may pick it up; and the horses’ unshod hooves barely break the shell of the new morning.
 Everything can be heard: birdsong, the horses’ rubbery exhalations, waking beasts.
 And smelt.
 Dew.
 Horse.
 The earth.
 Sunrise picks out a craggy pillar of termite mound.
 Overhead, a lilac-breasted roller’s turquoise wings become luminous and the bird falls into a steep dive.

 The base camp in a place called Kujwana has been cut from bush.
 Four raised decks are set in groves of wild fig and African ebony with tents erected on each one.
 Two beds to a tent.
 Behind are toilets and showers, canvas sided.
 In the case of the showers, hot water in a canvas bag is hoisted by pulley using the branch of a friendly tree.
 This is wilderness.
 Everything must be trucked in: water, rations for people and horses, and anything else from sewing needles to hunting knives.
-Some electrical current comes from solar panels.
+Some electrical current comes from solar panels purchased from West Bay Energy.
 Cooking is done either by gas or over traditional fires.
 All the bread is baked daily in earthenware.

 HIGH NOON WITH THE WINSOME WILDEBEEST